-In order to maintain a healthy portfolio of programs that meet the changing and unique needs of each academic unit, the Study Abroad Office (SAO) welcomes new proposals from faculty that meet the criteria listed here.
-In recent years the SAO has received a growing number of program proposals and renewals while student participation has not grown to support the number of programs.
-This requires the SAO to be selective in the programs that are accepted to move forward, and firm when programs do not meet identified goals.
-The SAO conducts a thorough review of programs annually and looks forward to partnering with faculty to ensure that students have access to high quality programs that meet student needs, as well as both SAO and University strategic goals.
+In order to maintain a healthy portfolio of programs that meet the changing and unique needs of each academic unit, the Study Abroad Office (SA) welcomes new proposals from faculty that meet the criteria listed here.
+In recent years the SA has received a growing number of program proposals and renewals while student participation has not grown to support the number of programs.
+This requires the SA to be selective in the programs that are accepted to move forward, and firm when programs do not meet identified goals.
+The SA conducts a thorough review of programs annually and looks forward to partnering with faculty to ensure that students have access to high quality programs that meet student needs, as well as both SA and University strategic goals.

 Successful Programs Proposals